CreatureCoder/Edwin_V_Scripting_Languages/README.md

 2. Module_4_Student_Maintenance

 # Descrition:
-SalaryCalculator:
+SalaryCalculator:<br>
-    Calculates the total salary of the of the user with and/or without holidays and vacations.
+    Calculates the total salary of the of the user with and/or without holidays and vacations.<br>
- Student_Maintenance:
+Student_Maintenance:<br>
-    Contains functions that list, add, update, and delete students in a dictionary.
+    Contains functions that list, add, update, and delete students in a dictionary.<br>